InstructAny2Pix: Flexible Visual Editing via Multimodal Instruction Following: Technical Details

-For image features corresponding to source captions, we use the features extracted from respective images in the dataset.
-For additional image and audio features in the instruction, we use our prior model to generate these features from corresponding texts.
-For output image features, we additionally use features extracted from edited images generated by DDIM inversion.
-These features are used as inputs and outputs of LLM.
+We use ImageBind \cite{girdhar2023imagebind} as our multi-modal encoder.
+Particularly, ImageBind uses CLIP-ViT-L as its text and image encoder.
+It includes an additional audio encoder that is aligned to the representation space of CLIP-ViT-L. We use the pooled token as our multi-modal embedding.
+It is kept frozen throughout all training stages.

-\subsection{Diffusion Model}
+\subsubsection{Diffusion Model}

-We use the typical SDXL \cite{podell2023sdxl} implementation, which was originally conditioned on CLIP-ViT-G and CLIP-ViT-L text features.
-To avoid retraining cross-attention layers from scratch, we adopted an MLP projector that maps ImageBind features to the dimension of the original SDXL conditional inputs.
+We use the SDXL \cite{podell2023sdxl} as our diffusion model.
+It was originally conditioned on CLIP-ViT-G and CLIP-ViT-L text features.
+We incorporate an MLP projection layer following \cite{ye2023ip} that maps the ImageBind embedding to the dimension of cross-attention layers.
+During the pretraining process, the loss is